 Make it very clear to the client that you do not begin working, and you are not retained as their attorney, until you receive the following: their fully executed fee agreement and their retainer payment.

-I hope this was helpful to your practice!
-Drop me a line and let me know your thoughts.
+I hope these tips are helpful to your practice!
+Feel free to drop me a line at j[email protected] and let me know your thoughts.

 Jordan Turk is a practicing attorney in Texas and the Legal Content & Compliance Manager at LawPay.
 She has a B.A. from the University of Texas and earned her law degree from the University of Arkansas School of Law.